 Alley-Sheridan Scholarship

 Ralph Alley, MD was a Founding Member of The Society of Thoracic Surgeons and served as STS President from 1975-1976.
 David Sheridan was an inventor and close friend of Dr. Alley who held more than 50 patents for innovations that have improved health care.
-Moved by his friend’s commitment to thoracic surgery, Mr. Sheridan created the Alley-Sheridan Fund, which provides scholarships for cardiothoracic surgeons to attend the Brandeis Health Leadership Program in Health Policy and Management or the ACS Surgeons as Educators course.
+Moved by his friend’s commitment to thoracic surgery, Mr. Sheridan created the Alley-Sheridan Fund, which provides scholarships for early career and mid-career cardiothoracic surgeons to attend the STS Leadership Institute.

 Purpose

 Ralph Alley, MD was a Founding Member of The Society of Thoracic Surgeons and served as STS President from 1975-1976.
 David Sheridan was an inventor and close friend of Dr. Alley who held more than 50 patents for innovations that have improved health care.
-Moved by his friend’s commitment to thoracic surgery, Mr. Sheridan created the Alley-Sheridan Fund, which provides scholarships for cardiothoracic surgeons to attend the Brandeis Health Leadership Program in Health Policy and Management or the ACS Surgeons as Educators course.
+Moved by his friend’s commitment to thoracic surgery, Mr. Sheridan created the Alley-Sheridan Fund, which has provides scholarships for early career and mid-career cardiothoracic surgeons to attend the STS Leadership Institute.

 Eligibility

-To apply for an Alley-Sheridan Scholarship to participate in either course, the applicant must be a cardiothoracic surgeon who has completed a program leading to certification by the American Board of Thoracic Surgery or its equivalent in a country outside of the United States.
+To apply for an Alley-Sheridan Scholarship to participate in STS Leadership Institute 2025-26, the applicant must be a cardiothoracic surgeon who has completed a program leading to certification by the American Board of Thoracic Surgery or its equivalent in a country outside of the United States, and must be within their first 15 years of practice.

 Required Application Materials